-- We work with special underwriters and markets that may be able to write you a mover’s insurance policy that is 25-45% cheaper than you’d normally find.
+- We work with special underwriters and markets that may be able to write you a mover’s insurance policy that reflects these facts and reduces their premiums accordingly.

 This program is not available to just anyone, so call us and we can help determine if you are eligible.

-At Wolpert Insurance, we want to business owners and operators of moving and storage companies like yours to know that we want to have your back when it comes to insuring your risks.
+At Wolpert Insurance, we want to help business owners and operators of moving and storage companies like yours understand that we partner with you when it comes to insuring your risks.
 We understand that you may have a lot of questions, and we want to do our best to answer them.
 Reach out to us today for more information!

-Running a successful business means paying attention to detail.
+Running a successful business means paying attention to details.
 In the moving and storage industry, there sure are a lot of details to pay attention to aren’t there?
-While surely you can think of a surprisingly long list of important things to check not once, but twice, we argue that your paperwork – bills of lading, expense bills and even receipts and quotes – are the most important thing to pay attention to.
+While surely you can think of a surprisingly long list of important things to check not once, but twice, we argue that your paperwork – bills of lading, estimates and even receipts and quotes – are some of the most important things to pay attention to.

-Any carrier providing transportation or storage service of goods must issue a receipt for property it receives.
+Any carrier providing transportation or storage service of goods must issue an estimate for moves done or property it receives.

-Without proper documentation, your movers insurance won’t even be able to protect you from costly liability claims that may occur as a result of any transaction your business makes.
+Without proper documentation, your movers insurance may not be able to protect you from costly liability claims that may occur from a move your business makes.

-An easy way to handle this requirement is to issue expense bills for all of your transactions.
+An easy way to handle this requirement is to issue estimates for all of your transactions.
 Fortunately, the Department of Transportation makes it easy to comply – they offer all of the information you should include.